BasicComputation/x64-lecture/B03 - Debugging.md

   Right click again in Memory and select "Signed Display".
 So now you the values in decimal as signed numbers, 10 and -3. <br>
 4. Now you can press F11 to step through and see the results in registers.
 When you get to where the result is stored, <br>
    notice that where memory has been modified is colored red.
 So you see -30 stored.
-5. To let the program run to the next breakpoint, press the green arrow continue, or to stop execution press the red square. <br>
+5. To let the program run to the next breakpoint or end, press the green arrow "continue", or to stop execution press the red square. <br>

 ```asm
 ; see AMD manual for instruction reference - volume 3 chapter 3